Managing PAT Testing in the Workplace

 Maintaining Test Records

 Keeping records is not always a legal requirement, but it is an excellent management tool and helps demonstrate due diligence.
-Records help you track recurring damage, identify problem areas, review frequencies, and prove defects were acted on.
+Good records make it easier to track recurring damage, identify problem areas, review test frequencies, and show that defects were acted on appropriately.

 Labelling